das-orky/das-orky.github.io/_posts/2023-06-18-peak_visualization.md

   caption: "(CC) Ralphs_Fotos"
 title: "Peak & Coverage Visualization"
 excerpt: >
-  Peaks represent regions in the genome that exhibit significant signals or enrichment, visualizing peaks can give significant insight into many functional elements.<br />
+  Peaks  and coverage visualization of a genome is a vital component of NGS data analysis, giving insight into signals of enrichment and insight into functional elements.<br />
 categories:
   - Genomics
 tags: